Bibbleboop/My-100-Days-of-Coding/My Log.md

 ### Day 4: 17th June 2024 - Monday

 **Today's Progress**: Resolved previous React Server Side Rendering issues.
-Set up index.js with logo, module css and card modules using api data for props
+Set up index.js importing module styles and images, module css and card modules (functional stateless Card Componennts) mapping imported api data for props, transforming components from stateless to class

-**Thoughts** After several attempts at exploring errors its satisfying when the app page finally loads.
-I h ave noticed errors with the last few days commits  - need to investigate further
+**Thoughts** Will use https//ww.github.co/vercel/next.js/tree/canaryexamples for examples to fetch data from external API. ******** After several attempts at exploring errors its satisfying when the app page finally loads.
+I have noticed errors with the last few days commits  - need to investigate further

 **Link(s) to work**